-If drawing or tool description is different than the size specified within the drill file, we will use the drill file to determine finished hole size (For “Design Review” these errors are reported for customer clarification before manufacturing can begin).
+If drawing or tool description is different than the size specified within the drill file, we will use the drill file to determine finished hole size (For “Engineering Review” (NRE) these errors are reported for customer clarification before manufacturing can begin).

 All orders placed as “1 layer” will be treated as single sided and the holes barrels will be non-plated.

 To see the pricing matrix in the quote process, enter the approximate number of boards needed.
 The quantity can be changed at any step of the quoting process to meet your needs in terms of price and lead time.

 ValueProto Product allows quantities up to 25 pieces.
 PCBExpress will allow up to 100 pieces and PCBpro will quote quantities up to 10,000 pieces.
 If you need larger quantities or would like to schedule out shipments, please use our request Custom PCB Quote form.